 Deep image and video analysis have become a permanent fixture in public safety management and police work.
 AI-enabled image recognition systems give users a huge advantage, as they are able to recognize and track people and objects with precision across hours of footage, or even in real time.
 Solutions of this kind are optimized to handle shaky, blurry, or otherwise problematic images without compromising recognition accuracy.

-Besides generating metadata-rich reports on every piece of content, public safety solutions can harness AI image recognition for features like evidence redaction that is essential in cases where witness protection is required.
+Besides generating metadata-rich reports on every piece of content, public safety solutions can harness this technology for features like evidence redaction that is essential in cases where witness protection is required.

 What the future holds